ovidiuf/playground/jee/servlet/session-servlet/README.md

 Example: http://locahost:8080/session-servlet?establish-session

 After the first request, obviously there's no need for "establish-session" anymore, the browser/server ensemble maintain the one that was established.
-The current implementation will throw an exception if it sees "establish-session=true" again.
+The current implementation will throw an exception if it sees "?establish-session" again.

+In order to store a key/value pair into the session, use http://locahost:8080/session-servlet/put?key=something&value=somethingelse.
+In order to retrieve a key/value pair from the session, use http://locahost:8080/session-servlet/get?key=something

 ### Enable HTTP Session Replication